rstudio/redx/README.md

 How it works
 ============

+## The Components
 Redx is composed of two components; the api and main.
 The api is a restful api embedded in lua and runs within the nginx process.
-It runs on a specific port and is manages the backends associated to references in the redis database.
+It runs on its own port (for ease of firewall security) and is manages the frontends and backends in the nginx config by editing the redis database.

-The other component is main, and this is what takes regular traffic, looks up the proper backend based on host and path.
+The other component is main, and this is what takes regular traffic from your users.
+It looks up the proper backend to proxy the request to based on the host and path.

+## The fallback
+In the event that there isn't a frontend or backend match for an incoming request **OR** the backend server the request was proxied to isn't responding, the request is sent to the `fallback`.
+This is typically your application server, which handles these failure scenario.
+Several headers are added to the request to help your application server understand the context in which the request is coming in.
+In some cases, you may want to update redx by hitting the API and insert the missing frontend and/or backend and sent them back to nginx, or maybe you want to forward them to a custom 404 page.
+Its up to you to decide what the behavior you want it to be.

 Setup Dev Environment
 =====================